jazeved0/cs2340-risk/README.md

 ### Front End

 To compile the web application from its sources, make sure you have [Node.js](https://nodejs.org/en/) installed.
-Run the following commands in the `/vue` directory to install dependencies and then build the front-end codebase,:
+Run the following commands in the `/vue` directory to install dependencies and then build the front-end codebase:

 ```bash
 npm install